scrabbletank/farhome-rules/rulesdoc.md

 Maneuvers have a variety of triggers, but unless otherwise stated must be used on your turn.
 Each turn you can use a single maneuver, after which that maneuver can't be used the next turn.
 You can still use a different maneuver the next turn.

 ### The Gameboard
-Many GM's will represent their world with a gameboard, with every tile on the board representing a 5 ft square in the world.
+Many GM's will represent their world with a gameboard, with every tile on the board representing a 5 ft. square in the world.
 Usually only a single creature can occupy 1 tile at a time.
 Some creatures can occupy more or than one tile.
 All abilities, spells and feats in Farhome uses tiles to determine distance.

 ##### Creature Size
 | Size | Tile's Occupied |